Last Updated: January 21, 2021

 At this time, there is no plan to vaccinate out-of-state visitors.

-Aside from state and local eligibility requirements, there are other important consideration for snowbirds considering getting the COVID-19 vaccine in the U.S.
+Aside from state and local eligibility requirements, there are other important considerations for snowbirds considering getting the COVID-19 vaccine in the U.S.

 Vaccination policies can change quickly